 I often have Chromebooks sent to me for repair with a black or blank screen issue.
 Some users report the Chromebook will not turn on.
 Others report the Chromebook is frozen or locked up.

 The good news is this is often an easy fix.
+There is a good chance that your Chromebook is already on, it’s just frozen or hung up.

 The Chromebook needs a forced reboot.
 You can restart a Chromebook with the keyboard.